 The oral assessments for Chinese Language and English Language were conducted over two days.
-P.3 students took part in one session (either AM or PM) of the oral and CAV assessments on 3 or 4 May 2016.
+P.3 and P.6 students took part in one session (either AM or PM) of the oral and CAV assessments on 4 or 5 May 2017 and 11 or 12 May 2017 respectively.
 The S.3 oral assessment was conducted over two days.
-S.3 took part in one session (either AM or PM), on either 19 or 20 April 2016.
-In total, 56 schools at P.3 level and 450 schools at S.3 level participated in the oral assessments.
+S.3 took part in one session (either AM or PM), on either 25 or 26 April 2017.

 Depending on the number of students of the school, 12 or 24 students were randomly selected to take part in the oral assessments for each language.
 The list of students selected for the assessment was not revealed until on the day of the assessment.
-S.3 students were assessed by two external Oral Examiners (OEs) while P.3 students were assessed by one internal and one external OE.
+S.3 students were assessed by two external Oral Examiners (OEs) while P.3 and P.6 students were assessed by one internal and one external OE.
 To alleviate the workload of school administrative officers and OEs, an Assessment Administration Assistant (AAA) was sent to each school on the day of the oral assessments to provide administrative support and ensure the smooth implementation of the assessments.

 Following the practice in previous years, training was provided to OEs by the HKEAA.
-Teachers with prior experience as OEs were invited to take part in the Online Oral Training Workshop held from February to March (S.3) and in April (P.3).
-Secondary or primary school teachers without prior experience were required to attend the OE Training Workshop conducted in March or mid-April 2016 for primary and secondary OEs respectively.
-In total, about 1,000 teachers were trained.
-In order to ensure the quality of OEs, the HKEAA appointed about 30 Assistant Examiners to assist in the training.
+Teachers with prior experience as OEs were invited to take part in the Online Oral Training Workshop held from February to March (S.3) and in March (P.3 and P.6).
+Secondary or primary school teachers without prior experience were required to attend the OE Training Workshop conducted in March or April 2017 for primary and secondary OEs respectively.
+In total, about 4,000 teachers were trained.
+In order to ensure the quality of OEs, the HKEAA appointed more than 40 Assistant Examiners to assist in the training.